yxlin/ggdmc/README.md

 However we have not looked into the source code of clang4-r.
 Use it at your own risk.~~

-A configure script now disables OpenMP, so macOS users should be able to install without encountering the OpenMP problem.
+The configure script now disables OpenMP, so macOS users should be able to install without encountering the OpenMP problem.

+FAQ:
+1. When the error message arise, "/usr/bin/ld: cannot find -lgsl" and/or "/usr/bin/ld: cannot find -lgslcblas", installing libgsl-dev may resolve this problem (Ubuntu).

 ## Citation
 Lin, Y.-S and Strickland, L. (2020).
 Evidence accumulation models with R: A practical guide to hierarchical Bayesian methods.
 The Quantitative Methods for Psychology.

 ## Contributors
 The R documentation, tutorials, C++ codes, parallel computations, new